The Annual Salute to American Travel and Tourism

 Since its establishment, the American tourism community has collectively marked the event in a number of creative ways, from staging local rallies and conducting media outreach to securing proclamations and resolutions from local legislative bodies.

-the state hosted nearly 23 million visitors and brought in $5.8 billion
+the state hosted more than 23 million visitors and brought in $5.9 billion

 in tourism expenditures!
 National Travel and Tourism Week provides the perfect

 opportunity for us to express our appreciation to the Arkansas travelers

 who have made this growth possible!

 We are proud of Arkansas and want to share that pride with our